conda-forge/spyne-feedstock/README.md

 Home: http://spyne.io

-Package license: LGPL-2.1
+Package license: LGPL-2.1-or-later

 Feedstock license: BSD 3-Clause

-Summary: A transport and architecture agnostic rpc library that focuses on exposing public services with a well-defined API.
+Summary: A transport and architecture agnostic rpc library that focuses on exposing public services with a well-defined API